cdaloia/cdaloia.github.io/content/authors/Krystyn/_index.md

 user_groups:
   - Current Researchers
 ---
-Coming soon!
+Krystyn is completing his MSc on the population structure and evolutionary history in the European sea lemon (Doris pseudoargus) across both its native and invasive range.
+His previous research focused on mitochondrial genomes and metagenomes in Canadian mammals (e.g. lynx, marmot).
+Beyond research, Krystyn enjoys birding, climbing, and playing the piano.
 Krystyn is co-supervised by [Kara Layton](https://www.laytonlab.com/).